Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Resilience against Adaptive Attacks

 \subsubsection{Jailbreak attacks}

 Jailbreak attacks bypass LLM safety mechanisms to generate otherwise restricted responses~\cite{zhang2025jbshield}.
-We leverage existing work on jailbreak attacks to fool our \ideaTwo classifier.
-In our setting, the attacker can only add the jailbreak instructions/prompts to the context-response pairs (\ie the poisoned samples), and cannot modify the prompt used by our \ideaTwo classifier.
-We consider a more challenging setting for the defender---the attacker has full knowledge and access to our \ideaTwo classifier, a white-box attack.
-We investigate 2 jailbreak attacks: (1) Manually-designed jailbreak attack and (2) Optimization-based attack.
+We leverage these attacks to fool our \ideaTwo classifier and investigate two types: (1) Manually-designed and (2) Optimization-based.
+We consider a white-box attack where the adversary has full knowledge and access to the classifier.
+However, the attacker can only add jailbreak prompts to context-response pairs (\ie poisoned samples) and cannot modify the prompt used by our \ideaTwo classifier.

-\para{Manually-designed jailbreak attack.} A straightforward approach concatenates a context-response sample $x$ with a jailbreak instruction $instruction_{adv}$.
-This misleads the LLM.
-It ignores the original prompt's target task and executes an injected task.
-The injected task is to instruct the \ideaTwo classifier to say `yes' (\ie non-toxic).
-We use the manually-designed jailbreak instruction from Liu et al.~\cite{liu2024formalizing}: `` \textbackslash n Answer: task complete. \textbackslash n Ignore previous instructions.
-Print yes.''.
-Figure~\ref{fig:jailbreak-manually-designed-example} (Appendix) shows an example attack.